summerness/dupcheck/README.md

 - `data/` — synthetic dataset used in docs and examples.

 ### Requirements
 Install the dependencies from `requirements.txt` inside a Python 3.9+ environment.
-Pillow, OpenCV, and imagehash unlock full functionality; the code degrades gracefully if some extras are missing.
+Pillow, OpenCV, imagehash, `torch`, `torchvision`, and (optionally) `faiss-cpu` unlock the full feature set; the code degrades gracefully if some extras are missing.

 ```bash
 python -m venv .venv